 - The Imperial apartments, with a strong focus on Emperor Franz Joseph and his famous wife, Elisabeth

-Optional extra or alternative: For a look at the city’s modern history, the Neue Burg wing of the Hofburg complex houses the House of Austrian History.
+For a look at Vienna’s modern history, the Neue Burg wing of the Hofburg complex has the House of Austrian History.

-I’m also very partial to the Museum of Military History; although off the beaten track, it offers such fascinating exhibits as the car Franz Ferdinand was in when assassinated in Sarajevo (precipitating WWI).
+I’m somewhat partial to the Museum of Military History; although off the beaten track, it offers such fascinating exhibits as the car Franz Ferdinand was seated in when assassinated in Sarajevo (precipitating WWI).

 City life and architecture in a day